Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Abstract

 \section{Abstract}

-Millimeter wave (mmW) codesigned 802.11ad-based joint radar communication (JRC) systems have been identified as a potential solution for realizing high bandwidth connected vehicles for next-generation intelligent transportation systems.
-The radar functionality within the JRC enables accurate detection and localization of mobile targets, which can significantly speed up the selection of the optimal high-directional narrow beam required for mmW communications between the base station and mobile target.
-To bring JRC to reality, a radar signal processing (RSP) accelerator, co-located with the wireless communication physical layer (PHY), on edge platforms is desired.
-In this work, we discuss the three-dimensional digital hardware RSP framework for 802.11ad-based JRC to detect the range, azimuth, and Doppler velocity of multiple targets.
-We present a novel efficient reconfigurable architecture for RSP on multi-processor system-on-chip (MPSoC) via hardware-software co-design, word-length optimization, and serial-parallel configurations.
+IEEE 802.11ad-based integrated sensing and communications (ISAC) have been identified as a potential solution for enabling next-generation intelligent transportation systems in the millimeter wave (mmW) spectrum.
+The radar functionality within the ISAC enables accurate detection and localization of mobile targets, which can significantly speed up the selection of the optimal high-directional narrow beam required for mmW communications between the base station and mobile target.
+To bring ISAC to reality, a radar signal processing (RSP) accelerator, co-located with the wireless communication physical layer (PHY), on edge platforms, is desired.
+In this work, we discuss the three-dimensional digital hardware RSP framework for 802.11ad-based ISAC to detect the range, azimuth, and Doppler velocity of multiple targets.
+We present an efficient reconfigurable architecture for RSP on multi-processor system-on-chip (MPSoC) via hardware-software co-design, word-length optimization, and serial-parallel configurations.
 We demonstrate the functional correctness of the proposed fixed-point architecture and significant savings in resource utilization ($\sim 40-70\%$), execution time ($1.5 \times$ improvement), and power consumption (50\%) over floating-point architecture.
 The acceleration on hardware offers a 120-factor improvement in execution time over the benchmark Quad-core processor.
 The proposed architecture enables on-the-fly reconfigurability to support different azimuth precision and Doppler velocity resolution, offering a real-time trade-off between functional accuracy and detection time.
-We demonstrate end-to-end RSP on MPSoC with a user-friendly graphical user interface (GUI).
+We implement end-to-end ISAC comprising RSP and PHY on MPSoC and demonstrate significant improvement in throughput over IEEE 802.11ad.